evstigneevnm/slurm_gpu_mpi_docker/README.md

 From now on we assume that your working directory on the Cluster is* **/user/workdir**.
 *Optionally* check the hash of your remote image, e.g. use `sha512sum ~/workdir/slurmmpigpu+test+0.01.sqsh`, and compare it to the hash of your local `sqsh` file.

-2. Your current entrypoint is `/mpi_cuda_sample` inside the container, configured by the *Dockerfile*.
+2. Your current entrypoint is the directory `/mpi_cuda_sample` inside the container, configured by the *Dockerfile*.
 It will be automatically accessed by the `srun`.
 To access other parts of the container provide a full path to `srun` as listed below.

 3. *Optionally* To get inside your container you can run the command:
 ```